cjolson1/Lagunitas-Quality-Assurance/README.md

 The dependence on Django, a ubiquitous technology, means that its primary security vulnerabilities are well known and documented.
 Developers should consider taking steps to, at the very least, ensure that the most critical software (such as connections to the financial software) is strong against basic threats.

  - The simplest first step is to update the current working version of your Django framework in all your environments.
 And while Django is backwards compatible, it is nonetheless crucial that you identify any components in your web app that might be impacted by patching/updating.
  - Django's built-in CSRF protection is good.
 Enable it and use it everywhere.
-(Cross-Site Forgery Attack: when a hacker tricks a user into loading a malicious url in which they are authenticated into)
+(Cross-Site Forgery Attack: when a hacker tricks an authenticated user into loading a malicious url to transmit commands)

  - Avoid manually forming SQL queries using string concatenation.
 For instance, do not use raw SQL queries (e.g. `raw()`).
 Similarly, do not use the `extra()` method/modifier to inject raw SQL.
 Do not execute custom SQL directly; if you bypass Django's Object Relational Mapping layer, you bypass its protections against SQL command injection.
 (SQL injection attacks are used to read sensitive data, modify data, or perform administrative actions)

 Of course, these are only the basics; however, any platform that is being rolled out should have comprehensive security.

 #### Fuzz Testing
-Fuzz testing is for detecting problems that can cause the system to crash.
+Fuzz testing purposely attempts to cause the system to crash, by inputting large quantities of random data.
 Examples of these kinds of issues would be buffer overflow, cross-site scripting, denial of service attacks, or SQL injection.
 Fuzz testing is typically employed by hackers to bring a system down with minimal effort.
 Fuzz testing is not effective for discovering threat potential from things such as: spyware, viruses, and Trojans.
-We do not recommend Lagunitas use this form of testing because it is not really applicable.
+We do not recommend Lagunitas use this form of testing because it is not an efficient, or methodical testing technique.
 <br>

 ## Final Steps

+The following tests are used once the all the software modules have been developed, unit, and integration tested.
+These tests determine systemic issues, and assess what needs to be fixed before the software goes into use.

 ### Regression Cycle

-A regression cycle is run in the final phase of product stabilization, and it is that procees that triggers the green light to go to production.
+A regression cycle is run in the final phase of product stabilization, and it is that proceeds that triggers the green light to go to production.
 Since very little is changing in development at this point in the project, there is an opportunity to validate the entire product.
 We suggest modelling the entire piece of software as a directed graph with edges pointing from components to the components that are dependent upon it.
 When any branch is modified, the hierarchy shows what branches below it will be affected and will need additional QA testing.

 We suggest using a "traffic light" method for the regression cycle.
 If every edge recieves a green light (passes all tests), the product is considered ready for delivery.
-If a branch receives a yellow light (all tests passed but with one or more reported warnings), it is important to talk about whther the piece should be worked on more or deployed and fixed after.
+If a branch receives a yellow light (all tests passed but with one or more reported warnings), it is important to talk about whether the piece should be worked on more or deployed and fixed after.
 Finally, if a branch receives a red light (one or more tests failed), stop and address the issue.
 We suggest that you automate the regression cycle, so it only takes a few days to run.

 #### System Tests

-System tests verify if that the whole system meets the application architecture and business requirements by assessing the interaction of features.
-System testing tests the system as a whole.
-Once all the components are integrated, the application as a whole is tested rigorously to see that it meets the specified Quality Standards.
+System tests verify that the whole system meets the application architecture and business requirements by assessing all of the feature, as a whole.

 Entry Criteria to begin System Tests:
 - Unit Testing should be finished.
 - Integration of modules should be fully integrated.
-- As per the specification document software development is completed.
+- As per the specification, document software development is completed.
 - Testing environment is available for testing.

 System testing is important because of the following reasons:
-- System testing is the first step in the Software Development Life Cycle, where the application is tested as a whole.
+- System testing is the first step in testing the application as a whole.
-- The application is tested thoroughly to verify that it meets the functional and technical specifications.
+- The application is tested thoroughly to verify that it meets the functional (business requirements) and technical specifications.
 - The application is tested in an environment that is very close to the production environment where the application will be deployed.
-- System testing enables us to test, verify, and validate both the business requirements as well as the application architecture.

 To illustrate how comprehensive we suggest System Tests should be, here is an example:

-For example you are doing testing on a web application of a school and in this web application there are many modules like Teacher Module, Staff Module, Parent Module, Student Module, and Admin Module and so on.
+For example you are doing testing on a web application of a school.
+This web application there are many modules like Teacher Module, Parent Module, Student Module.
 Now you have to do System Testing on a web application of a school, so your criteria for doing System Testing will be like that which is given below:

-1. First you test the GUI related issues on all these above mentioned modules by checking that font size, alignment, display images should work properly on all the modules.
+1. First you test the GUI related issues on all these above mentioned modules by checking that font size, alignment, display images work properly on all the modules.

 2. Now after checking the GUI issues you move towards functionality related issues by checking that the requirements of client have been met or not.

-3. After checking functionality you can check whether the application is user friendly or not by checking that proper error message should be displayed on screen or not.
-In this Usability Testing you test the system means application by keeping users in mind because if the application is not user friendly than client will not accept the application because in application apart from functionality, user friendliness is also very important.
+3. After checking functionality, you can check whether the application is user friendly or not by checking that proper error message should be displayed on screen or not.

-Now you proceed toward non-functional testing because non-functional testing is also a part of System Testing.
-So we test the [Performance Test-related issues](#performance-tests) on all the above mentioned modules, so this is the non-functional testing done by us on all above modules.

-So when you test the both Functional and Non-Functional testing on all the modules which were mentioned above that means you have tested the complete system as a whole, or that you did the System Testing on above modules.
-Keep one thing in mind that, System Testing includes functional as well as non functional testing both.

 #### Performance Tests
 Performance tests assess speed, scalability, reliability, and stability.
-Once the platform is stable, preformance tests can begin.

-Lagunitas' software, especially programs that will interact with a growing number of users should definitely be assessed with performance-based testing.
+Lagunitas' software, especially programs that will interact with a growing number of users should be assessed with performance-based testing.
 Scaling issues are critical to platforms such as the distributor ordering system, or ones which will have to withstand larger amounts of data flow.
 Load testing and endurance testing seem most useful to the expected usage of Lagunitas software which will likely endure sustained usage, with minimal high loads or spikes.

 Performance will be determined by running software through a variety of difficult scenarios.

-- **Load Testing:** This measures important business critical transactions and expected load on the database, application server, etc. There are many open source options to simulate a many users such as <a href="https://jmeter.apache.org/">JMeter</a> or <a href="http://gatling.io/#/">Gattling</a>.
+- **Load Testing:** This measures important business critical transactions and expected load on the database, application server, etc. There are many open source options to simulate many users such as <a href="https://jmeter.apache.org/">JMeter</a> or <a href="http://gatling.io/#/">Gattling</a>.
 Selenium is capable of performance testing, but isn’t an optimal choice.
 This is because when doing load tests it is significantly slower than other options like JMeter.
-Selenium is capable of performance testing, but isn’t an optimal choice.
-This is because when doing load tests it is significantly slower than other options like JMeter.
-Selenium WebDriver is also capable of working with <a href="http://junit.org/junit4/">JMeter JUnit 4</a>.
+The Selenium WebDriver is also capable of working with <a href="http://junit.org/junit4/">JMeter JUnit 4</a>.
 To use <a href="http://www.seleniumhq.org/projects/webdriver/">Selenium WebDriver</a>, simply install “WebDriver Set” plugins.
 The WebDriver sampler is very useful if you want to test AJAX based web applications and simulated user actions.
     1. **Endurance Testing:** Tests system performance under sustained load.
 Can use <a href="http://loadrunnerjmeter.com/">LoadRunner</a> in JMeter, or  Selenium WebDriver.
-Issues commonly found:
+Issues commonly found include:
        * Serious memory leaks that would eventually result in application or Operating System crash.
        * Failure to close connections between the layers of the system could stall some or all modules of the system.
        * Failure to close database connections under some conditions might result in the complete system crash.